 Wind Energy FAQs: Offshore Wind Employment

-There is currently only a single offshore wind farm in the US (the five-turbine ‘Block Island’ project offshore Rhode Island) so current employment is low.
-However, there are big plans for offshore wind over the next 15 years: the industry expects to install about 20 gigawatts (GW) between now and 2035 and almost all of this capacity will be on the Eastern Seaboard between North Carolina and Massachusetts.
+There are currently only two offshore wind farms in the US: the five-turbine, 10 megawatt (MW) ‘Block Island’ project offshore Rhode Island and the two-turbine, 12 MW, CVOW offshore Virginia Beach) so current employment is low.
+However, there are big plans for offshore wind over the next 15 years: the industry expects to install 20-30 gigawatts (GW) between now and 2035 and almost all of this capacity will be on the Eastern Seaboard between North Carolina and Massachusetts.